bbatsov/clojure-style-guide/README.md

         * `body` - a macro body
         * `binding` - a macro binding vector

+## Macros

+* Don't write a macro if a function will do.
+* Create an example of a macro usage first and the macro afterwards.
+* Break complicated macros into smaller functions whenever possible.
+* Prefer syntax quoted forms over building lists manually.

 ## Comments

 > Good code is its own best documentation.
 As you're about to add a